Tatra Mountain Loop (Podhale)

 Gubałówka Viewpoint

-Offers the most iconic panoramic view of the High Tatra granite peaks towers above the Zakopane valley.
+The most iconic panoramic view of the High Tatra granite peaks towering above the Zakopane valley.

 Jaszczurówka Chapel